rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/README.md

 # AZ-500T00 Microsoft Azure Security Technologies
-Reflects updated course on  Jan 2024 <br>
+Reflects updated course on 15 Mar 2024 <br>

 ## This repository is provided to enhance the course